- This event has passed.

 See additional photos below.

 This planting method is a relatively modern technique with origins in older Japanese styles of tsuri-shinobu, nearai, shitakusa, and kusamono.
 Kokedama have now become popular worldwide with international floral designers developing their own signature designs.
 The workshop will include a brief Zoom presentation on the origins of kokedama, an instructional video, and virtual feedback from our staff as you create your masterpiece at home.
-Participants are welcome to gather their own required supplies (listed below) or can purchase a supply kit from Lotusland for an additional fee.
+Participants are welcome to gather their own required supplies (listed below).

 All participants must supply a rooted plant of their choosing (min 2” pot, max 4” pot).